Trey Mancini Player Props: Cubs vs. Padres

 Padres Pitching Rankings

-- The Padres have a 3.80 team ERA that ranks eighth across all league pitching staffs.
+- The Padres have the ninth-ranked team ERA among all league pitching staffs (3.86).

-- Padres pitchers combine to surrender 60 home runs (one per game), the ninth-fewest in baseball.
+- Padres pitchers combine to allow 63 total home runs at a clip of 1.1 per game (to rank 12th in the league).

-- Weathers (1-3 with a 4.28 ERA and 22 strikeouts in 33 2/3 innings pitched) gets the start for the Padres, his seventh of the season.

-- His most recent time out was on Tuesday against the Miami Marlins, when the left-hander threw four innings, surrendering three earned runs while giving up seven hits.
+- The lefty's most recent time out was on Wednesday against the Miami Marlins, when he went six scoreless innings while allowing three hits.

-- In eight games this season, the 23-year-old has put up an ERA of 4.28, with 5.9 strikeouts per nine innings.
-Opponents are batting .262 against him.
+- The 30-year-old has amassed an ERA of 4.66, with 9.8 strikeouts per nine innings, in 11 games this season.
+Opponents are batting .236 against him.

 © 2023 Data Skrive.
 All rights reserved.